avi1299/Verilog_Modules/README.md

 # Verilog_Modules
-For the course Computer Achitecture offered at BITS Pilani
+Theses codes were written for the lab sessions of the Computer Achitecture course offered at BITS Pilani during First Semester 2020-21.